 One of the perks of freelancing is being able to make a living from your passion, to submit proposal templates to who you choose, and sign agreement templates with who is the best fit for your work style.

-If you know how to illustrate, and have been trying to turn it into your career, you also know how difficult it can be – unless you’re the NY Times illustrator, or working for a high-end fashion brand.
+If you know how to illustrate, and have been trying to turn it into your career, you also know how difficult it can be – unless you’re the NY Times illustrator, or have already signed an illustration contract template with a high-end fashion brand.

 However, according to a survey, US-based illustrators can earn up to $948,000 per year, with $530,000 of that amount coming from commissioned work.
 On the other hand, 69% of illustrators say they would struggle financially if illustration work was their sole source of income.

 So, which stat do we look at?
 And how can we work on ensuring freelance illustrators make a good living from what they love to do?